- Hedera Hashgraph is a platform that presents itself as faster and more secure alternative to blockchain.

 How does Hedera Hashgraph work?

-To reach consensus, instead of mining, nodes on the Hashgraph gossip with each other, comparing notes on the transaction history of the network.
+A council of 19 multinational corporations from around the world govern the platform and the software that will run on millions of nodes globally.
+To reach consensus, instead of mining, nodes on the Hashgraph "gossip" with each other, comparing notes on the transaction history of the network.

-As the nodes gossip, they select a few “famous witnesses”.
+As the nodes gossip, they select a few “famous witnesses.”
 Each witness is an event or a transaction and they become famous because they are communicated to the nodes early in the process.
 The chosen nodes then compare the gossip about these famous witnesses in the majority of nodes.

 The aim is to reach a point known as “strongly seeing” whereby two nodes could, with confidence, predict the decision—or outcome of a vote—by a third node, because they come to the same conclusion at multiple stages of the process.

 In the future, Hedera hopes to make mainnet nodes permissionless, allowing more people to participate in the transaction verification process and protect the network against attacks.

 The Hedera Hashgraph network is comprised of four main components or services, which work together to allow transfers of value, the creation and execution of smart contracts, file transfers, and more.
 These are:

 - HBAR: A cryptocurrency used for enabling low fee, highly customizable transactions on Hedera.